Information & FAQ

 Q: Can my... partner/spouse/relative/friend come with me?

-A: Anyone who signs the confidentiality agreement form and is relevant to your care can attend with you.
-This is something I like to discuss with you first, and may occur some of your sessions (at your discretion).
+A: Anyone who signs the confidentiality agreement form and is relevant to your care can attend with you with the therapist's permission.
+This is something I like to discuss with you first, and may occur some of your sessions (at your & the therapist's discretion).
 There will be times I talk to each person individually.
 For couples (or family) therapy, most sessions will occur with all partners (or members) present, but it is normal for there to be some individual discussions as it pertains to treatment.

 Anything else?
 Just ask!
 Shoot me an email and I will do my best to respond within 48 hours (longer if on leave or out of office).
 If you want a response sooner, email is the best, most consistent way to reach me.